Coarse Information Design: Introduction

-Formally we study a class of information design problems where the uncertain state $\theta$ is continuously distributed on $[0,1]$ and is payoff relevant only through its expectation.
+Formally, we study a class of information design problems where the uncertain state $\theta$ is continuously distributed on $[0,1]$ and is payoff relevant only through its expectation.
 The (information) designer---or the sender---commits to a Blackwell experiment $(\pi,\Sigma)$, where $\Sigma$ is the signal space and $\pi(\sigma|\theta)$ is the probability of obtaining signal realization $\sigma \in \Sigma$ conditional on state $\theta$.
-The receiver---who may be the designer herself---updates her belief based on the realized signal and then chooses an action optimally.
+The receiver updates her belief based on the realized signal and then chooses an action optimally.
+Our model allows sender and receiver to the be same person.
+In that case, the relevant value function is naturally convex, and an unconstrained information design problem would be trivial as the optimal information structure is fully informative.
 The constraint we introduce in this paper is that $\Sigma$ is restricted to be a finite set with a cardinality of at most $N$.
-Given that the state is continuous and the signals are finite, an experiment necessarily involves pooling across different states.
-How to allocate the limited ``signal resources'' then becomes a nontrivial question.
+Given that the state is continuous and the signals are finite, a fully informative experiment is infeasible.
+In other words, a coarse experiment necessarily involves pooling across different states.
+How to allocate the limited ``signal resources'' then becomes a relevant economic question---which parts of the state space should receive \emph{closer scrutiny} in the experiment relative to other parts?

-From a design perspective, an economically relevant question emerges: Which parts of the state space should receive \emph{closer scrutiny} in the experiment relative to other parts?
 In this introduction, unless otherwise specified, we illustrate our findings under scenarios in which the sender and receiver's preferences are sufficiently aligned such that more information is strictly beneficial (i.e., the sender's value function $u$ as a function of the induced posterior mean is convex).
 The insights extend to a broader class of value functions.